gregdionne/mcbasic/README.md

 ### Windows 10

 Some attempt has been made to make the source compatible with Windows Visual Studio 2017.
-What works is to follow the instructions [here](https://docs.microsoft.com/en-us/cpp/build/walkthrough-compile-a-c-program-on-the-command-line?view=vs-2019).
+What works is to launch the Visual Studio "developer command prompt" by following the instructions [here](https://docs.microsoft.com/en-us/cpp/build/walkthrough-compile-a-c-program-on-the-command-line).
 If the link fails, try searching the internet for "Walkthrough:  Compile a C program on the command line".

-`cl /I. /EHsc *\*.cpp /link /out:mcbasic.exe`
+Once you have the developer command prompt open, navigate to the "src" directory of mcbasic, then run the `vscompile.bat` script by typing:

+`vscompile`

+You should see `mcbasic.exe` created in the src directory.

 ## Usage

+You should be comfortable using either a shell program (in linux) or a command prompt (in Windows) and know how to place the executable on your path.
+Once it is on your path, you may invoke it like any other command line utility.

 Save your BASIC program as a text file.
 You may use any extension (e.g. ".txt" ".bas") Once you have your basic program, you may compile it via: